knot-system/knot-control/README.md

-# Homestead Control
+# Knot Control

-this helps configuring and updating a [Homestead install](https://github.com/maxhaesslein/homestead).
+This helps configuring and updating a **Knot System**.

-This is currently in beta stage. **Things may break, and are likely to change in the future!**
+**This is an early beta version!** Some things may break, or change in the future!

 ## Initial Setup